What's the best way to access data residing on mission critical host systems?

 An estimated 70 percent of mission critical data resides on host systems like the IBM mainframe.
 Today, you have more choices than ever to access this data.
 You can leverage a services-oriented-architecture (SOA) solution to build web services that access host data and feed it to a web-based application.
 Or you can use a next-generation terminal emulator optimized for Windows 7, Windows 8, and other new technologies.

-What types of host systems and applications are still in use in 2012?
+What types of host systems and applications are still in use in your organization?

 It's a long-running cliché that the mainframe is dead.
 In fact, it is more alive than ever, efficiently running new and legacy applications and workloads.